-In general, the likes of the PSLF program and the Teacher Loan Forgiveness program will be able to offer higher amounts of loan forgiveness than individual state-based programs, and you often can’t combine these programs.
+In general, the PSLF program and the Teacher Loan Forgiveness program will be able to offer higher amounts of loan forgiveness than individual state-based programs, and you often can’t combine these programs.
 You can’t use a state program and PSLF at the same time, for example.

 What if I Don’t Qualify for Student Loan Forgiveness for Teachers?

 If you don’t qualify for any of the teacher loan forgiveness programs or options listed above, don’t despair.
 There are other options available to help out with your student loan repayments.

 - Wait it Out – Even if you don’t qualify for teacher loan forgiveness right now, there’s a strong chance that you will eventually be able to get forgiveness.
 It will require patience and may take up to 25 years, depending on the repayment program you’re using (IBR, PAYE, REPAYE, ICR), but all of these plans include loan forgiveness as standard after a set repayment period.
 For an Income-Based Repayment Plan, for example, your loans are forgiven after 25 years.
 With a Pay As You Earn Repayment Plan, the loan will be forgiven after 20 years.